 I hope to encourage you to explore art by starting with the simplest medium of pencil.

-If you are looking for a new hobby and art is not a consideration due to lack of inborn talent, well, that is a real shame because it is very possible to teach yourself to draw.
+If you are looking for a new hobby and art is not a consideration because you don't believe you have the talent, well, that is a real shame because it is very possible to teach yourself to draw -- I am living proof!

-You really must give drawing a try otherwise you will miss out on one of the best forms of entertainment!
+You really must try it otherwise you will miss out on one of the best forms of entertainment.

 Anyone Can Be An Artist, all you need is: